NIA Postdoctoral Research Scholar Program

-- Maximum length of time classified as a postdoctoral research scholar, taking into account the number of years previously spent at other institutions in a postdoctoral position, will be no longer than four years.
+- The maximum length of time classified as a postdoctoral research scholar, taking into account the number of years previously spent at other institutions in a postdoctoral position, will be no longer than four years.
 Initial appointments typically will be at least one year and will be renewed annually by mutual agreement of the postdoc, NIA and the sponsoring organization.
 Continued employment beyond four years will be evaluated and reclassified as a member of the research staff, assuming appropriate levels of funding are provided by the sponsoring organization.

 - Postdoctoral appointments can begin anytime throughout the year.

-- To assure that the salaries and benefits offered are competitive with other organizations, NIA will continually survey postdoctoral compensation and benefit packages from commercial, government and academic organizations.
+- To assure that the salaries and benefits offered are competitive with other organizations, NIA will continually survey postdoctoral compensation and benefits packages from commercial, government and academic organizations.
 The Postdoctoral Research Scholar is an exempt position included in NIA’s research labor category pay scale, which offers a wide range allowing for consistent salaries yet maintaining flexibility.
-Appointees will be eligible to enroll in NIA’s benefit program, including health insurance and retirement.
+Appointees will be eligible to enroll in NIA’s benefits program, including health insurance and retirement.
 Survey results indicate that many programs lack these benefits which have been an area of concern for those entering into postdoctoral assignments.

 - Relocation assistance is provided to appointees relocating from out of the area.